 The Developer still owns a large bulk acreage parcel within the District on which it is obligated to pay operating and maintenance assessments.
-During fiscal year 2020, the Developer paid assessments totaling \$47,332.
+During fiscal year 2021, the Developer paid assessments totaling \$47,332.

-During the current fiscal year, \$70,810 was paid to Lerner Real Estate Advisors for monthly management fees and expenses for services related to the SPE.
-During the fiscal year ended September 30, 2020, three of the five Board Members were affiliated with Lerner Real Estate Advisors.
+During the current fiscal year, \$35,745 was paid to Lerner Real Estate Advisors for monthly management fees and expenses for services related to the SPE.
+During the fiscal year ended September 30, 2021, three of the five Board Members were affiliated with Lerner Real Estate Advisors.
+Subsequent to year-end, upon completion of the land sale, those Board Members resigned.